NxtDaemon/Mercury/README.md

-# UpdogManagement Utility
+# Delivery Toolkit
-Within messing around with HTB machines I often need to serve up WinPEAS or LinPEAS , etc etc <br>
+Within messing around with HTB machines I often need to serve up WinPEAS or LinPEAS , LinEnum, etc <br>
-so within the mindset of typing very little I've made this little python script, if you would like to use it <br>
-all you need to do is to modify the conf.json file with the absolute paths of the directories for updog to serve up
+to streamline this Delivery Toolkit will manage and serve up files, it will use the following methods
+- Python Updog http server
+- Impacket SMB server
+- SCP
+- FTP

+this project was formerly called UpdogManagement tool but since realising there is a much better way of <br> programming this so over the next couple of weeks.